seven7ty/dsc.py/README.md

 - saying: str (For example, "You have been invited to join a server!")
 - image: str (Url to image associated)
 - color: str (Hex color, ex. #efefef)

+#### Announcement
+- author: str
+- recipients: str
+- message: str
+- character: str (Referred as type in the API, renamed because of name shadowing)

 ### Contributing